protocol/web3-dev-team/proposals/ipfs-content-providing.md

      - [Not requiring](https://github.com/libp2p/go-libp2p-kad-dht/issues/532) the "followup" phase for puts
      - Not requiring responses from all 20 peers before returning to the user
      - Not requiring responses from the 3 closest peers before aborting the query (e.g. perhaps 5 of the closest 10)
+- Add a function to the DHT for batch providing (and putting) and utilize it in go-ipfs
+   - Tests with https://github.com/libp2p/go-libp2p-kad-dht/pull/709 showed tremendous speedups even in a single threaded provide loop if the provider records were sorted in XOR space

 #### What does done look like?
 _What specific deliverables should completed to consider this project done?_